IvLabs/learn-to-use-github/README.md

 Hope you are understanding this lecture well.
 I m your friendly repo.
 ### Task
 - Add a line to print your favourite movie name in `code.py` file `print(“The Avengers”)`
-- Add your Name and GitHub username to the file `github_usernames.txt`.
+- Add your Name and GitHub username to the file `github_usernames.txt` in username folder.
 Eg. `Rohit Lal - take2rohit`

 ## Contributers